5 Sofia Coppola movies you need to watch, including ‘Priscilla’

 Sofia Coppola has made a name for herself as one of the most prolific directors of our time.
 Yes, it’s no mystery that her father, Francis Ford Coppola, is an icon himself, but Sofia Coppola has proven that her work stands on its own.
 So it’s hard to believe that she’s actually only directed, written, and produced less than ten feature-length films.
 Her upcoming 2023 film Priscilla, which revolves around the life of Priscilla Presley, will be her eighth film.
 In anticipation, we’ve listed down some of the movies from her filmography that you need to watch to really appreciate her filmmaking artistry.

-From Priscilla to Lost in Translation, these are five Sofia Coppola movies you need to watch
+From Priscilla to Lost in Translation, these are 5 Sofia Coppola movies you need to watch

 The Virgin Suicides (1999)